How do I get my criminal record expunged?

 Yes, fingerprints are required, even by mail/ email.

 No, you can do this process yourself, step by step instructions will be provided to you every step of the process.
 However, you can have an attorney if you choose.

 How long does it take to receive an answer back from BCI telling me if I qualify?

-Since BCI receives between 700 and 800 applications each month it does take approximately 10 to 12 weeks to receive a response to your application.
+BCI receives many applications every month, it can take UP to 1-2 months to receive a response on your application.
 Please be patient and wait for a reply.